 CVD is one of the main causes of death and disability in the UK, but it can often largely be prevented by leading a healthy lifestyle.

 There are many different types of CVD.
-Four of the main types are described below.
+4 of the main types are described on this page.

 Coronary heart disease

 Coronary heart disease occurs when the flow of oxygen-rich blood to the heart muscle is blocked or reduced.

 This puts an increased strain on the heart, and can lead to: